Skip to content

 19. Pinia state management

-20. Decision: Pinia stores for artifacts, search, graph, and index state
+20. Decision: Pinia stores for artifacts, search, graph, index, corpus path, and feature-specific slices (library/digest/dashboard wiring as implemented)

 21. Rationale: Replaces the window.GiKgViz / window.GiKgVizShell globals with typed reactive stores.
 Components subscribe to store state and dispatch actions.
-Cross-component coordination (search result → graph focus) happens through store watchers, not DOM events or callback chains.
-Scales cleanly when platform stores (feeds.ts, jobs.ts, episodes.ts) are added in v2.7.
+Cross-component coordination (search result → graph focus, Library episode → rail) happens through store watchers, not DOM events or callback chains.
+Additional platform stores (feeds, jobs, …) can land under enable_platform in v2.7.

 22. Playwright for UI E2E testing